trishanku-org/heaven/README.md

 ### TrishankuHeaven

-The `TrishankuHeaven` controller helps setup a `TrishankuHeaven` in a Kubernetes [`Pod`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/), i.e., coordinate using Git like human computer programmers instead of a centralised Kubernetes control-plane, for existing Kubernetes controllers with full binary-compatibility declaratively.
+The `TrishankuHeaven` controller helps declaratively setup a `TrishankuHeaven` in a Kubernetes [`Pod`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/), i.e., coordination using Git like human computer programmers instead of a centralised Kubernetes control-plane, for existing Kubernetes controllers with full binary-compatibility.
-The host for the `pod` could be any Kubernetes cluster that the required network connectivity that the target controller (and possibly the Git-based coordination) requires.
+The host for the `pod` could be any Kubernetes cluster that has the required network connectivity that the target controller (and possibly the Git-based coordination) requires.

 The [`TrishankuHeaven`](api/v1alpha1/trishankuheaven_types.go) is a Kubernetes [custom resource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/),